Earth Notes: On the Zanussi ZWF01483W washing machine: Review (2020)Updated 2024-02-08 08:30 GMT.

 I note that AO (and Boots Appliances, serviced by AO) adds a fairly hefty extra charge (eg ~£20--30) to get anything fast or in a non-all-day delivery slot.
 This feels more like taking advantage of a distress purchase by people who need to be out at work (etc) than a real cost of business.
 On that basis I'd rather direct our money to John Lewis, for its long non-gouging track record.
 (JL's 'standard' free delivery is a few working days, and even the fast delivery is a little under £20.)

 All in, including taking away the old machine and connecting up the new, is £364 from John Lewis.
 The machine itself is £319, which includes a £110 discount.
 Delivery is free.
 (The now-dead machine was ~£450 more than a decade ago, though was also a dryer.)
 The price on this model type may have been unusually low because it's about five years old and due to be replaced, and because of price matching between retailers.

 It took about half the day (we placed our order before 4pm) to do our research for features and prices and delivery.

 In summary, our choice for this distress purchase was in part non-ransom but still reasonably-fast delivery, and good install pricing, from trusted supplier John Lewis, and what JL had in stock on-line.
 (Retailers note: pricing low and then larding unavoidable charges on later in the purchase process is a dark pattern and not endearing.
 It's illegal in some industries for good reason.)
 The machine needed to be efficient.
 Familiarity with Zanussi was useful.
 The extra capacity was not sought, but simply a bonus of the best in-stock item with no increase in cost.
 In fact, the 10kg machine's extra depth (~1--2cm) was a concern.
-In practice it doesn't seem to even be visible.
+In practice it does not seem to even be visible.

 2020-09-10: Out with the Old, In with the New